Last updated: January 2023

-I look for books that delight readers, that comfort readers, that help readers escape, that help inspire wonder and imagination, that foster deep empathy and compassion for our fellow human beings, that provide rich character representation of marginalized people groups, that take the reader on an adventure, that uncover fascinating stories from history’s footnotes, that explore issues of faith, that make people laugh or cry or jump from fright, that celebrate women and the female experience, that ask nitty gritty questions and don’t settle for easy answers, that make people disappointed when they have to close the book and go to bed, and books that add a touch of magic to readers’ lives.
+I look for books that delight readers, that help readers escape, that make readers feel seen, that help inspire wonder and imagination, that cultivate empathy and compassion, that comfort readers and make them feel safe, that take the reader on an adventure, that uncover fascinating stories from history’s footnotes, that make people laugh or cry or jump from fright, that ask nitty gritty questions and don’t settle for easy answers, that inspire reflection and conversation, that make people disappointed when they have to close the book and go to bed, and books that add a touch of magic to readers’ lives.

 What I represent, in general:

 - Graphic Novels (MG/YA/Adult)

 Client Books—If you’d like to see some of the books I’ve represented, head over to my Amazon list.
 (But if you don’t already know about Bookshop.org, check them out too!
 They are a fantastic online book retailer that supports brick and mortar bookstores.)
 I also have a Pinterest board of books I’ve worked on.

 Submission Guidelines—check out my submission guidelines on my agency’s website.
 If you are an author/illustrator please include a link to your portfolio.